scalawithcats/scala-with-cats/src/pages/monoids/scalaz.md

 ### The Monoid Type Class

 The monoid type class is [`scalaz.Monoid`][scalaz.Monoid].
-If you look at the implementation you'll see that `Monoid` extends `Semigroup`.
+If we look at the implementation we see that `Monoid` extends `Semigroup`.
 A semigroup is a monoid without the identity element, leaving only `append`.

 There are a few utility methods defined on `Monoid`, mostly to do with checking if an element is `zero` (assuming we have an implemenation for equality on the monoid, denoted by the `Equal` type class).
 These are not commonly used in practice.